 By making a meal plan, storing perishables properly and understanding simple food preparation techniques, consumers can make the most of their food budget and avoid food waste.

 Luckily, onions store well, before and after uses.
-And they are incredibly versatile and fit nicely into any kind of recipe, be they caramelized or raw.
-They can be used in all meals, from breakfast to dessert.
+Onions are in incredibly versatile.
+They fit nicely into any kind of recipe, be they caramelized or raw.
+Use them in all meals, from breakfast to dessert.

 Tips on Reducing Food Waste